Psivant/stormmsite/docs/tutorials/tutorial_iv.md

 subdivide into some common denominator of work units to stack problems together when the goal is to optimize GPU utilization.
 First, we will need a topology class, which in STORMM is the `AtomGraph`.
 Second, we require a means for storing structures, and also perhaps atomic velocities and force accumulators, and for that STORMM has several options.
+There are five distinct classes for storing structures in STORMM, and in this tutorial we will focus on the `PhaseSpace`.
 To collect systems together and make them a super-problem amenable to GPU computing, [topologies and coordinates collate into syntheses](../dev-philosophy#syntheses-not-just-arrays-of-topologies-or-coordinate-sets), as described elsewhere on the site.